Palm vs. PocketPC

 to see in bright sunlight.

-data collectors use a proprietary OS.
-This limits you to the types
+Many data collectors use a proprietary OS.
+This limits you

-of software you can use.
-Further, if the vendor for your software
+to the types of software you can use.
+Further, if the vendor

-goes out of business, finding an alternate can be difficult.
+for your software goes out of business, finding an alternate can

 Palms were built from the ground up for the hand-held environment.

-applications have been written for them.
-There are probably more Palm
+software applications have been written for them.
+There are

-hardware can vary between versions and vendors, but affects primarily the
+between versions and vendors, but affects primarily the interface

-For field data collection, two hardened units are popular -
+collection, two hardened units are popular - Meazura and Symbol.

-Meazura and Symbol.
-We support the Meazura RDA and the Symbol
+We support the Meazura RDA and the Symbol SPT1550.
+The

 features an overview of Palm hardware including the Meazura.

-the screen is not as impact-resistant as non-touch screen devices.
-Color
+not as impact-resistant as non-touch screen devices.
+Color screens are

-screens are not generally available on hardened units.
-Battery life is
+not generally available on hardened units.
+Battery life is very

-Palm OS is a stable, and mature, platform for business and industrial applications such as
+a stable, and mature, platform for business and industrial

-SPC or general data collection.
-With over 20,000 software titles
+applications such as SPC or general data collection.
+With over

-available, the Palm platform will be around for a long time.
+20,000 software titles available, the Palm platform will be around for

-comparison between Palm and Windows Mobile.
-For more information, see
+TCO (Total Cost of Ownership) comparison between Palm and Windows Mobile.
+For more

 of the Palm OS.